-To use Cloud KMSs in Stream, you will need to create a credential for the corresponding service:
+To use external services in Stream (Cloud KMS, LDAP Directory), you will need to create a credential for the corresponding service:

-3. In Target, select the service you want to create the credential for (Amazon AWS, Microsoft AKV or Google GCP);
+3. In Target, select the service you want to create the credential for (Amazon AWS, Microsoft AKV, Google GCP or LDAP);

-4. In Name, specify the internal name of the credential you are creating (example: aws-account).
-Optionally, you can add a description for the credential;
+4. In Name, specify the internal name of the credential you are creating (example: aws-account).Optionally, you can add a description for the credential;